-We prioritise applications from international students and applicants from outside the European Union (EU) are guaranteed a place in one of our halls for their first year of study, provided that we receive your application for accommodation by 1 June.
-We endeavor to give students one of their 5 preferences.
+We prioritise applications from international students and applicants from outside the European Union (EU) are guaranteed an offer of accommodation in one of our halls for their first year of study in London, provided that we receive your application for accommodation by 15 May.

 Airport Collection Service

 The University offers a free taxi service for all international students from outside the EEA arriving in London for the first time.
 We will arrange for a taxi to collect you from your London arrival airport and take you to your accommodation.
-You can apply for this service once you have confirmed your accommodation.
-Please note it is important to book atleast three days in advance of your arrival date.
+You can find out more and apply for this service once you have confirmed your accommodation.
+Please note it is important to book at least three days in advance of your arrival date.

 What to expect

 The practical and legal aspects of living in accommodation in the UK may be very different from what you are used to at home.
-For example, if you are going to stay in Bernard Myers House you will need to provide a UK-based guarantor.
+For example, if you are going to stay in Emily Bowes Court, you will need to provide a UK-based guarantor.
 Otherwise, you may need to pay your rent in full and in advance.
-Under 18's at Manna Ash House and Don Gratton House will also need a guarantor.

 What to bring with you